 The Executive Committee

-Introducing the new Executive Committee Elected 14th April 2015
+Introducing the Executive Committee

 I am strongly in favor of the Forum as the legitimate and representative voice of local residents and businesses.
 I can bring enthusiasm, a good knowledge of housing, planning, and transport, all of which will assist in the preparation of a neighbourhood plan.